Panasonic G7 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the G7 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The G7 was replaced by the Panasonic G85, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G7 and A7R III can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G7 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.